bozeklab/histo-miner/README.md

    - `predefined_feature_selection` must be set to **True**
    - `feature_selection_file', path to the `Ranking_of_features.json` file
    - `folders.save_trained_model`, folder to save the model
-   - 'names.trained_model', name choosen for the model Ensure that in `histo_miner_pipeline.yml` config:
+   - `names.trained_model`, name choosen for the model Ensure that in `histo_miner_pipeline.yml` config:
    - `nbr_keptfeat` is set to default value: **19**
 7. Run: